Great content marketers make their jobs look easy.…

 Webinars are not sales presentations.
 You will lose the trust of your audience if you use the platform to hock your wares.
 Instead, use a webinar as an opportunity to show why your way of solving a particular problem is better than the alternatives, not why your company is better than the competition.

 Tell A Story With Existing Content

 Situation.
 Action.
 Results.
 The foundations of basic storytelling.
 And that’s what you should aim to do in your webinar; tell a story.

 - Situation: What’s the 30,000-foot situation of the topic you chose?
-Trends, new technologies, paradigm shifts, etc. should already in your sales and investor decks, especially if you’re a B2B small business.
+Trends, new technologies, paradigm shifts, etc. should already be in your sales and investor decks, especially if you’re a B2B small business.
 If you did a whitepaper on this topic, you’ll have this information in there too.

 - Action: What are the available responses that can be taken around this situation?
 What are the pros and cons of each?
 Think Porter’s substitutes (not competitors).
-Again, this should already be in an investor deck, whitepaper or blog post analyzing why your approach to a particular problem is better than the alternatives.
+Again, this should already be in an investor deck, whitepaper, or blog post analyzing why your approach to a particular problem is better than the alternatives.

 - Results: What can be achieved by choosing a particular action, or lost by not choosing the right one?
-You have this story in your case studies, customer testimonials and in your marketing materials.
+You have this story in your case studies, customer testimonials, and in your marketing materials.
 While this is where you can bring in examples from your company, it isn’t a gateway to launch into a sales pitch.
 Just explain the reasons why customers should choose your way to solve their needs with objective data.